 The City of Carrollton outsourced its fleet operation in 2010 as part of a managed competition philosophy.
 The premise of managed competition is that the procurement of services through competitive proposals – rather than the traditional approach of granting an in-house operation a monopoly – drives improvements in service levels, quality, and operating costs.

 The Silver Fleet award recognizes significant progress in the long-term implementation of the City of Carrollton’s environmental policy.
 The achievement demonstrates the City’s commitment to responsible and strategic use of resources through education, prevention, conservation, and reduction.

 Participating fleets are required to provide details on their move toward cleaner operations, including using alternative fuel vehicles, reducing idling, or using technology to improve the efficiency of operations.
 Members of the DFWCC and the North Central Texas Council of Governments (NCTCOG) score the submitted reports and categorize them into levels – Gold, Silver, and Bronze.
 Gold Level status requires 85-100 points; Silver Level status requires 55-84 points; and Bronze Level status requires 40-54 points.
 The DFWCC then presents the collected data in an annual report that is shared with the DOE to document progress.

-For more information on Carrollton’s fiscal status, visit cityofcarrollton.com/finance.
+For more information on the City of Carrollton, visit cityofcarrollton.com.